The 3 Steps You Must Take If You’re Suffering Back Pain from a Crash

 If you’re not ready to rush to the ER but still in pain, call your primary care doctor.
 Not every physician will treat car accident victims.
 Your doctor might not be equipped to deal with the complicated process of billing your insurance company for coverage through personal injury protection (PIP).
 In that case, ask your doctor to just document the accident in your chart, and start looking for a doctor who will treat you – or let us do the legwork for you.
 Once your case gets to us, we’ll make sure you’re seeing the right types of doctors to treat the injuries you suffered, so that you can make the best possible recovery.

 If your back pain is serious enough to be affecting your life, it’s serious enough to see a doctor.
-And it’s also serious enough to make it worth calling a lawyer.
+And it’s also serious enough to make it worth calling a personal injury attorney.

 Think about it – what would happen if your injuries kept you out of work for a few days?
 A few months?
 Could you lose your job?
 Would you still be able to pay your rent or mortgage?
 And what would you do if your accident resulted in thousands of dollars of unexpected medical bills?